Icon of the Seas vs Wonder of the Seas: Key Stats Comparison

 • Suite Neighborhood

 Icon of the Seas and Wonder of the Seas both ships have restaurants that Royal Caribbean always includes.
-Icon of the Seas and Wonder of the Seas same restaurants include the main dining room, Windjammer Café, Sorrento’s Pizza, Starbucks, Wonderland, Coastal Kitchen, Giovanni’s, Chops Grill, and Izumi Hibachi & Sushi.
-Further information about Icon of the Seas vs Wonder of the Seas restaurants is included in the table.
+Icon of the Seas and Wonder of the Seas same restaurants include the Main Dining Room, Windjammer Café, Sorrento’s Pizza, Starbucks, Wonderland, Coastal Kitchen, Giovanni’s Italian Kitchen, Izumi Hibachi & Sushi, and Chops Grille.

 ResturantsIcon of the Seas Wonder of the Seas